Inha-united-soccer/INHA_Defender/README.md

 ## Mission & Vision
 **"To create a soccer-playing intelligence that doesn't just calculate, but *understands* the flow of the game."**

-The **INHA Striker** is designed to bridge the gap between rigid robotic control and dynamic human intuition.
+The **INHA Defender** is designed to bridge the gap between rigid robotic control and dynamic human intuition.
 By leveraging hierarchical behavior trees and advanced motion planning, our agent demonstrates adaptive gameplay—switching seamlessly between aggressive dribbling, tactical off-ball movement, and precision finishing.

 ---